Department Chair: Hiromi Masunaga

 The Department of Advanced Studies in Education and Counseling offers graduate level course work in the following program areas: Educational Psychology, Educational Technology and Media Leadership, Social and Cultural Analysis of Education, Marriage and Family Therapy (MFT), School Counseling, School Psychology and Special Education/Education Specialist, as well as undergraduate service courses in life skills and other areas.

-Students desiring information should contact the department office for referral to one of the faculty advisors.
+Students desiring information about graduate programs should contact the Graduate Studies office for referral to one of the faculty advisors.
+For information about the Special Education/Education Specialist Credential, please contact the TPAC office.

 All CED graduate level courses (500/600) are assumed to be letter grade only (A-F) unless stated otherwise.